SUNSET OF FURMANKIND

 Avon shook his head.
 “Are you afraid of a pregnancy?” he asked in a lowered voice.
 “Your doctor should be able to provide you with —”

-Without realizing why, the face of Lloyd Gibson suddenly sprang to mind.
+The face of Lloyd Gibson suddenly sprang to mind.
 He blinked at the unexpected memory of the minister who had visited him in prison and grasped at the lifeline presented to him.
 It would be an outright lie, but it should serve his purpose.

 “Mr. Avon,” he said tentatively, “it’s simply a matter of personal upbringing.
 I like Kristen a lot, but I’m old fashioned and my religious beliefs prevent me from engaging in premarital sex.
 She and I may have chosen the same Felis species and have grown to be close friends, but despite everyone’s attempts at matchmaking, I’m not willing to push our friendship to that level.”